 This is a critically important point for which EUROPA DONNA will continue to advocate strongly in the coming years.

 In 2013 Europa Donna published the Metastatic Breast Cancer Annex to the Short Guide to the European Guidelines for Quality Assurance in Breast Cancer Diagnosis.
 This annex outlines best practice for MBC as defined in the EU Guidelines and this is therefore the document we use to advocate for improved services throughout Europe.
-It has now been translated into Portuguese, Czech and German languages and is currently being translated into Italian.
+It has now been translated into Portuguese, Czech and German and Italian .

 EUROPA DONNA is a stakeholder in the ECIBC (European Commission Initiative on Breast Cancer).
 This European Union initiative, for which ED had advocated, began in 2015 and is being coordinated by the European Commission’s Joint Research Centre; it is overseen by DG Santé.
 This project will define a quality assurance programme that can be implemented by countries covering the entire breast cancer pathway from screening and diagnosis to treatment, rehabilitation, follow up and palliative care.
 Services and support needed for MBC patients will be included in this project and implementation should begin in 2019.

 *EUROPA DONNA has chosen to use the term Metastatic Breast Cancer rather than advanced breast cancer or secondary breast cancer as a result of a 2014 survey we conducted asking our advocates with MBC which term they prefer; response overwhelmingly favoured the term MBC